José Rafael Molina Ureña

-José Rafael Molina Ureña (April 30, 1921-May 22, 2000) was a president of the Dominican Republic.
-He served as provisional President of the Dominican Republic from 25 April to 27 April 1965.
-He was subsequently appointed Permanent Representative of the Dominican Republic to the United Nations from 1966 to 1968 and Ambassador to France from 1968 to 1971.
+José Rafael Molina Ureña (April 30, 1921 – May 22, 2000) was a Dominican politician, who served as president of the Dominican Republic 25 April to 27 April 1965.
+After his brief stint as President, he was appointed Permanent Representative of the Dominican Republic to the United Nations from 1966 to 1968 and Ambassador to France from 1968 to 1971.

 He was married to Flor Pulgar, who became the First Lady of the Dominican Republic during Molina's three-day presidency.